atmaranto/ComicUpdateChecker/README.md

 # ComicUpdateChecker

- This is a simple, configurable script that uses BeautifulSoup and requests to check a certain number of webpages (or elements of webpages) and notifies the user if there was any change.
-It is meant to be used with webcomics, but really any page or page-segment should work.
+ This is a simple, configurable script that uses BeautifulSoup and requests to check a certain number of webpages (or elements of webpages).
+It then compares those hashes of those webpages to determine if they've updated since the previous check, notifying the user if they have.
+I desinged it for use with webcomics, but really any page or page-segment should work.

 ## Requirements